How to reach Civitavecchia for your cruise

 If you are spending some days in Rome at the end of a cruise, you need to think about a way to get to the city from the port town of Civitavecchia, or the other way round if you are setting sail on a ship at the end of your Roman holiday.
 Worry not, though, as From Home to Rome has got you covered!

 Civitavecchia and Rome: a most comfortable train link

 There are two train connections every hour to and from Rome cruise port of Civitavecchia.
 All regional trains, namely the FL5 line, depart from Roma Termini, as early as 6:12 am, and as late as 11:27 pm.
 It is a one-hour journey for €5/person.

-If you choose an apartment with From Home to Rome and you’re staying at, say, the Black & White, Antiqua, La terrazza di Elly or Fornaci, you need not call at Roma Termini because a closer train station, Roma S. Pietro would do.
-More apartments like Wanderlust are connected to Roma Trastevere station, which is ideally served with trains both to/from Civitavecchia and to/from Fiumicino airport.
+If you choose an apartment with From Home to Rome and you’re staying at, say, the Black & White, Antiqua, La terrazza di Elly or Fornaci, you need not call at Roma Termini because a closer train station, Roma S. Pietro, will do.
+More apartments like Wanderlust are connected to the Roma Trastevere station, which is ideally served with trains both to/from Civitavecchia and to/from Fiumicino airport.